dfeehan/brazil-mortality-release/README.md

    This step will likely take a little time, as Docker builds your image (including installing various R packages)
 1. Run the docker image
-   `docker run -d --rm -p 8888:8787 -e PASSWORD=pass --name brazil brazil-replication` OR [TODO FIGURE OUT WHICH IS BETTER]
+   `docker run -d --rm -p 8888:8787 -e PASSWORD=pass --name brazil brazil-replication` OR, to mount a local drive, you will need something like:
    `docker run -d --rm -p 8888:8787 -e PASSWORD=pass --name brazil -v $(pwd):/home/rstudio/  brazil-replication`
 1. Open a web browser and point it to localhost:8888
 1. Log onto Rstudio with username 'rstudio' and password 'pass'
 1. Open the file `brazil-mortality-release/code/00-run-all.r`
-1. Running the file should replicate everything.
+1. Running the file should download the data and replicate everything.